Newton’s Inertia Beads

 • Load the beads into containers of different sizes that are made out of different materials like glass or metal to create different sounds.
 This demonstration is often used by magicians to start a show because of its highly visual nature and the cool sound the beads make as they stream from the container.

 • Use the Newton’s Beads demonstration to help explain and reinforce the science behind the Gravi-Goo effect, a chemical-based version of the same principle using a very long chain of polyethylene oxide molecules.
-You can get the Gravi-Goo kit here.

 • You don’t need a container to start the visual effect.
 Use a large, smooth tabletop and lay the strand of beads in long sections on the table in a variety of shapes and designs.
 They can’t cross each other or you risk a snag and a quick stop to the action but you can make some cool moves as the beads slide off the table.
+You can see this in action by watching the end of the SICK Science video.